Harassment,

 Scenario

-The Internet and Sexting
+The Internet & Sexting

 Examinations

-the end of each chapter, you will be expected to complete an examination
+At the end of each chapter, you will be

-designed to assess your knowledge.
-You may take these exams a total of three
+expected to complete an examination designed to assess your knowledge.
+You may

-last score will save, not the highest score.
+take these exams a total of three times.
+Your last score will save, not the highest

-After your third attempt, each examination will lock and not allow
+score.
+After your third attempt, each

-further access.
-Your final grade for
+examination will lock and not allow further access.
+Your final grade for the course will be determined

-the course will be determined by calculating an average score of all
+by calculating an average score of all exams.

-your final certificate.
-As this is a self-paced computerized
+This score will be printed on your final certificate.
+As this is a

-instruction program, you may review course information as often as necessary.
+self-paced computerized instruction program, you may review course information

-You will not be able to exit any examinations until you have answered all
+as often as necessary.
+You will not be able to exit any examinations until you

-in one sitting.
+entire exam in one sitting.

-Candyce Reynolds is Associate Professor of Post Secondary Adult and
+Candyce Reynolds is Professor of Post Secondary

-University.
+department.
 Her current scholarship

 focuses on developing inclusive classrooms and the role of a supportive